DaveEstey/Note-Taker/README.md

 ## Description

-This project is to be used as a easy way to create notes, and recall what you need to do later on by selecting old notoes.
-It was to better get an understanding of how routing and the back end communicates with each file.
-I learned that you should take all the routes and use the router import to clean up the back end.
+This project is to be used as a easy way to create notes, and recall what you need to do later on by selecting old notes.
+It was better to get a understanding of how routing and the back end communicates with each file.
+I learned that you should take all the routes and use the router import to clean up the back end within a index.js file.

 ## Table of Contents